gmramella/CatViz/.github/ISSUE_TEMPLATE/bug-template.md

 3. Scroll down to '....'
 4. See error

+**Solutions already tried (optional)**
+A clear and concise description of a failed solution attempt.

 **Solution (optional)**
 A clear and concise description of what might be done to fix.